eclipse-tractusx/managed-service-orchestrator/docs/ARC42.md

 - Organization Name
 - Organizational Unit Name

-## Information needed for Connector registration in DAPS:

-- The endpoint of the DAPS registration service
-- Public Key of the connector certificate
-- The endpoint of the connector
-- The BPN of the connector

-## Information needed for Connector registration in Factory:

-**see Arc42 for SD-Factory**
-- The endpoint of the SD-Hub registration service
-- User credential for accessing the SD-Hub registration service

 ## Information needed for registering the metadata in Digital-Registry-Service

 **See Arc42 for Digital Twin Registry**
 - User credential for accessing the Digital-Registry-Service
 - The endpoint of Digital-Registry-Service

+## Information needed for registering the connector in CX-Portal
+- connector registration in CX-Portal network
+- Request Body:
+  {
+  "name", “String - Company Name”
+  "connectorUrl", “String- connector URL”;
+  "location", ” String – country code”,
+  "subscriptionId ", “String – received in auto setup request body” }
+- Response:
+  {
+  “UUID”
+  }

 ## API Specification:
 ### SD-Factory API: